 If you are a church educator, Sunday school coordinator, minister of faith formation, or director of children's or youth ministry, join or renew your membership in the Association of Christian Reformed Church Educators today!
 Members will receive support, best practices, and new ideas for Sunday school programs.

 Busy schedules mean worn out families don’t always make it to church.
 Here are some ideas that your church could do to get families more engaged.

-Now that you’ve had a little break from regular programing, think back on what stands out about last season.
-Consider sending out two questions this week to all of your leaders/teachers and parents... .......
-Consider sending out a two question survey this week to all of your leaders/teachers and parents
+Now that you’ve had a little break from regular programming, think back on what stands out about last season.
+Consider sending out two questions this week to all of your leaders/teachers and parents.

 Depending on where you live, your VBS program is likely to be somewhere between VERY HOT and UNBEARABLY HOT.
 Kids and leaders need relief from the heat.
 Try these ideas to keep everyone cool(er), and happier too.

 All of us in church ministry know that we need to be thinking about Christmas and the Christmas program by now or we’re in big trouble.
 How can you plan for programs that accomplish what you want while minimizing headaches?